 From Colombia’s Caribbean coast to the vibrant cities of Bogota and Medellin, this country is such a diverse and fun place to explore.
-In the Northern region, you can’t miss Cartagena, and in my opinion, no trip to Colombia would be complete without experiencing the magic that is Parque Nacional Natural Tayrona.
+In the Northern region, you can’t miss Cartagena, and no trip to Colombia is complete without experiencing the magic that is Parque Nacional Natural Tayrona.
 Whether you have a few days or weeks to spend in Colombia, it’s a great and affordable place to travel with friends, family or alone.

 Planning a trip to Colombia?
 Check out:

 The Colonial Old Town is rich in history and gushing with incredible views around every corner, Cartagena is a gem.
 Flowers hang from balconies in this UNESCO World Heritage Site, making the colorful buildings pop even more.
 Plan to stop several times to take pictures during your visit.

 After sailing from Panama, Cartagena was my first stop in Colombia.

 I couldn’t resist eating arepas filled with cheese and coated with butter made by local street vendors.
 They’re fresh off the grill, warm and so delicious.
 You can find fresh fruit and coffee just about everywhere.
 The temperature is hot year-round, and when I say hot… I mean sweat is dripping down your face hot.
 Take advantage of the nearby beaches for a beautiful place to cool down and spend time walking around and taking in the sights both during the day and at night.